 There are multiple theories behind what exactly the underlying cause of this condition is, however more recently it is believed to be a bony overload injury.
 Nontheless, due to lack of strong evidence for any of the theories on its pathology, shin splints is considered a clinical pain syndrome.

 History and physical examination are the cornerstones of the diagnostic process in clinical pain syndromes.
 Research studies have shown that imaging modalities such as X-ray, ultrasound, MRI, CT scans and bone scans are unable to diﬀerentiate between athletes with and without clinically diagnosed shin splints.

 Please find the patient resources section of our website where we have created a series of bespoke exercise programmes specific to this condition.
-To access these, please contact us to obtain the password.
 We advise consulting with your Physiotherapist prior to trying any of these exercises.

 Patient.info page on shin splints – click here.